 Propagation: Seedlings and Cuttings

-Start new plumeria plants by planting the winged seeds in sterile seed-starting mix.
-Keep them moist while the seeds germinate in three to 14 days.
+Start new plumeria plants by sowing the winged seeds in sterile seed-starting mix.
+Keep the medium moist while the seeds germinate in three to 14 days.
 Mist regularly as the seedlings grow.

 The seedlings will not be exactly like the parent plant.
 In addition, seedlings require three to five years of growth before they begin producing flowers.
 For an exact replica of your favorite plumeria and faster flowering, propagate with cuttings .